hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

 results in the states corresponding to the timestamps ``[ 0.       ,  0.5000001,  1.0000002,  ...,  9.5000019, 10.000002 ])``.

+In the continuous-time quantum walk model, it is recommended that ``step`` has the same value as the ``time`` used in the constructor or in the ``set_evolution``.
+Otherwise, the evolution operator is computated twice.

 Calculating Probability
 -----------------------